Arkansas Unemployment Insurance Claims

 How can I save my claim and finish filing later?

-• In the event of a system failure, any information you have entered and saved will automatically be saved for 24 hours.
+- Any information you have entered and saved will automatically be saved for 24 hours in the event of a system failure.

 What do I do after I file my claim?